These activities for 1-year-olds are super easy for moms to put together!

 Sensory bags are a great way to let babies explore and safely touch things that they normally couldn't because of choking hazards or the mess factor.
 I usually toss things like cotton balls, crayons and other textured items into a plastic bag, zip and tape the top and then tape it to a wall.
 This leads to hours of entertainment!

 Similar to cheerio necklaces, let your toddler experiment with threading different dried pasta shapes on string.

 Grab an empty tub from the attic or the garage and fill it with sand, a few toys, shells, rocks or anything else your little one might like.
 This is great for the indoors especially in the cooler months.
 (Just put a garbage bag or towel beneath the tub to help with clean-up.)

 Using small jars or bottles, glue one of your baby's small animal trinkets upside down to the lid, fill the jar portion with water and glitter and place the lid back on tightly.
 You now have a homemade snow globe!

 43. Stringing pipe cleaners

-Poke holes in an old egg carton and stick the pipe cleaners in it to make loops.
+Poke holes in an old egg carton and loop pipe cleaners through the holes.
 Baby can pull these out, place them back in and so forth.

 44. Magnetic tubs